mdn/content/files/en-us/web/api/closeevent/closeevent/index.md

 ### Parameters

 - `typeArg`
-  - : Is a string representing the name of the event.
+  - : A string representing the name of the event.
 - `closeEventInit` {{optional_inline}}

-  - : Is a `CloseEventInit` dictionary, having the following fields:
+  - : A `CloseEventInit` dictionary, having the following fields:

     - `"wasClean"`, optional and defaulting to `false`, of type `boolean`, indicates if the connection has been closed cleanly or not.